The Car Connection Toyota Prius Prime Overview

 The Prius Prime is EPA-rated at 25 miles of electric range, and 54 miles per gallon combined when operating as a conventional hybrid once its battery range is depleted.
 Continuing advances in lithium-ion cell capacity could also give the Prime a higher electric range sometime during its six- or seven-year life.

 Moreover, its energy efficiency is rated at a remarkable 124 MPGe.
-That matches the BMW i3, with its advanced carbon-fiber-reinforced plastic structure, and indicates just how parsimonious the Prime is not only gasoline but also with electrons.
+That matched the BMW i3, with its advanced carbon-fiber-reinforced plastic structure, and indicates just how parsimonious the Prime is not only gasoline but also with electrons.
 (MPGe, or Miles Per Gallon Equivalent, is a measure of how far a car can travel electrically on the same amount of energy as is contained in 1 gallon of gasoline.)

 Like the regular Prius, the Prime pairs a high-efficiency 1.8-liter 4-cylinder gasoline engine with a pair of electric motors to power the car.
 The combined powertrain output is rated at 121 horsepower, Toyota says, which means it's hardly a speed demon.
 But one key decision makes the Prime decisively different from the Prius: its designers defaulted the car into electric-only mode if its battery has any charge remaining above that needed to operate as a conventional hybrid (which it does after the battery is depleted).